COVID-19 RESPONSE AND REOPENING PLAN

 - Classrooms will be organized with desks 6 feet apart to the maximum extent feasible.

-- Our main hallway will be marked one way, and the Library hall has wide explicit lanes to allow for socially distant two-way travel.
+- Our hallways have wide explicit lanes to allow for socially distant two-way travel.
 Floor graphics will help to guide students.

 - The cafe is closed for meals.
 All staff and students will eat meals and snacks in classrooms at desks that are socially distant.
 Students are allowed to remove their face coverings while eating or drinking when spaced at least 6 feet apart, and we will hold lunch outside to the degree possible.